 - This covers some employer-related benefit costs for employees such as Employment Insurance, WSIB premiums and CPP contributions and other costs such as supervision, scheduling, bank fees and bookkeeping costs, to name a few

 Your individualized funding options with the Alice Saddy Association:

 People/families can access our employees for their support needs.
 We meet with the person/family and gather more information about what you are looking for exactly, how you want to utilize this funding (direct support and/or purchases).
 If it is for direct support we would find out where and when you would like support and for what purposes.
 Also we’d ask about important qualities or preferences we should consider when looking for support workers.
 We would aim to find the best possible match for the person, from our available employee pool.
 In collaboration with the person/family, we would develop a written “Passport Plan” and corresponding Cost Summary about how these funds are to be used.
 As the employer we are responsible to schedule, supervise and evaluate the employee, which we would do with input from the person/family.
-The hourly rate for ASA-managed Passport is $31.75, plus 10% admin fee, for a total of $34.92/hour.
-In order to access our employees, we would have to manage your Passport funding.
-We can also purchase items on behalf of the person, if we are managing their funds.
+The hourly rate for ASA-managed Passport is $35.30, plus 10% administration fee, for a total of $38.83/hour.
+To access our employees, we would have to manage your Passport funding.
+We can also purchase items on behalf of the person if we are managing their funds.

 There are benefits to hiring an agency to provide support.
 At the Alice Saddy Association, our Direct Support Professionals are trained in CPR and First Aid, Nonviolent Crisis Prevention Intervention, WHMIS, and other Health and Safety-related courses.
 Also, criminal reference and vulnerable sector checks and professional reference checks are all completed at the time of hire.
 Our employees are also fully insured, including on-the-job injury protection.
 When hiring an agency, all aspects of administration are also taken care of, including billing, and having the support of a Human Resources department.